Rainbow Six Y8S1: “Commanding Force” bringt Operator Brava

 The Brazilian has brought along a special drone that will give defenders a lot of headaches.
 Because the so-called “Kludge Drone” can hack the defenders’ tools and destroy them, or – much meaner – take over!
 For example, if Brava takes over a Kapkan trap, it will no longer be triggered by attackers running by during the match, but by the defenders themselves.
 Nasty!

 We already had the opportunity to play Brava at a preview event in the Ubisoft Montreal studio.
 Conclusion: The new operator brings a whole new level of thought processes into play that you haven’t had to do before.
-Suddenly you could walk into your own trap, which you prepared so carefully beforehand.
+Suddenly you might walk into your own trap, which you prepared so carefully beforehand.

 At the roundtable talk, Associate Game Director Joshua Mills gave a few tips: “Brava works great with IQ.
 This way IQ can spot and mark the opponent’s tools, then Brava can take targeted action to take them over.”
 Philosophy of the R6 team.
 Because IQ was one of the less played operators recently and receives an indirect buff from Brava.
 “Accordingly, we don’t always want to tweak the characters and gadgets ourselves to balance them, but first wait and see what the new interactions of fresh operators bring to the game.”